jonescompneurolab/hnn-core/doc/contributing.md

     ```

 8. Next, we want to rebase our new commits in `cool-feature-2` "onto" the latest commits
    in `master`.
+At this point, our `master` branch is up-to-date and includes the work
+   from both prior feature branches, including both `cool-feature` and
+   `other-persons-feature`.
+When we rebase, it will be as if we're "replaying" our
-This is sort of like "replaying" our `cool-feature-2` commits, but
-   pretending that we wrote them AFTER we had already written the latest commits in
+   `cool-feature-2` commits, but pretending that we wrote them AFTER the latest commit
-   `master`.
+   in `master`.
 Let's begin the rebase:

     ```
     git rebase master